After a Natural Disaster: Managing Anger

 Conflict Styles Vary

 People have different conflict management styles.
 In managing conflict, it helps for you to understand your conflict style and the style of others around you.
 Take the Conflict styles assessment.
 Then view a audio-streamed Powerpoint presentation entitled Interpreting the conflict styles assessment.
-It will help you interpret what you styles means for you and how your style relates to other styles.
+It will help you interpret what your style means for you and how your style relates to other styles.

 Take five minutes for you and your children to draw pictures of how you feel when someone is angry with you.
 Share the pictures and talk about your feelings, one at a time.
 Do you feel sad?